Veams/documentation/style-guide/summary/style-guide__summary.md

 ## Introduction

 This style guide is a reference for writing consistent documentation that is easy to understand.

-Instead of creating style guide from scratch, we heavily borrowed from Google's Developer Documentation Style Guide.
+Instead of creating style guide from scratch, this style guide heavily borrows from Google's Developer Documentation Style Guide.

 This documentation is a living guide, which means it will be reviewed regularly and changes will be when it makes sense.

 This introduction is summary of the key points regarding how we maintain consistency and clarity with our documentation.

 ### Tone and Content
-- Be conversational and friendly without being frivolous.
+- Be conversational and friendly without being humorous.
 - Don't pre-announce anything in documentation.
 - Use descriptive link text.
 - Write accessibly.